-Due to the increasing ANPbBT, the Group's available variable compensation pool (including the negative impacts of certain legacy issues) also increased.
-In the NCC's financial performance assessment, the growth of the pool was supported by the Group's increasing capital ratios, strong adjusted cost/ income ratio and adjusted pre-tax margin.
+In line with these results, the Group's ANPbBT for 2022 decreased by 8.5% relative to 2021.
+Due to the lower ANPbBT, the Group's available variable compensation pool (including the negative impacts of certain legacy issues) was also decreased to be in compliance with the Group's internal pay-out guidelines (including the Group's internal cap).
+In the NCC's financial performance assessment, the decrease of the pool was justified by the Group's decreasing capital ratios, higher adjusted cost/income ratio and lower adjusted pre-tax margin compared to 2021.

 From a qualitative perspective, the variable compensation pool review considered:

-- Operational performance and achievements in terms of qualitative elements (such as strategic project achievements, awards and recognition, digitalisation, regional/divisional achievements, Wealth Management service offerings, cost management, risk management) and external market factors including the continued impact of COVID-19; - Value creation in terms of Economic Profit; - Relative performance comparison against peers; and - Developments of the Group's profit distribution (including proposed dividends).
+- Operational performance and achievements in terms of qualitative elements (such as strategic project achievements, awards and recognition, digitalisation, regional/divisional achievements, wealth management service offerings, cost management, risk management) and external market factors; - Value creation in terms of economic profit; - Relative performance comparison against peers; - Development of the Group's profit distribution (including proposed dividends).